mybbgroup/Image-auto-resizer/README.md

 ## Resizing preexisting uploaded images

-Uploaded Image Auto-Resizer resizes images upon their being uploaded.
+Image Auto-Resizer resizes images upon their being uploaded.
 To resize preexisting uploaded images, click "Go" beside _Tools & Maintenance_ => _Recount & Rebuild_ => _Resize Uploaded Images_ in the ACP.
 You probably also want to do the same if you change the plugin's settings to specify either a smaller width or a smaller height than when this _Resize Uploaded Images_ recount/rebuild was last run.

 ## Licence

-Uploaded Image Auto-Resizer is licensed under the GPL version 3.
+Image Auto-Resizer is licensed under the GPL version 3.

 ## Maintainers and credits

-Uploaded Image Auto-Resizer was originally authored by [Laird](https://github.com/lairdshaw/) to be maintained by the unofficial [MyBB Group](https://mybb.group/), as inspired by [azalea4va](https://community.mybb.com/user-119243.html) in the MyBB Community Forums thread [Resize image attachments](https://community.mybb.com/thread-217961.html), and as suggested by [Eldenroot](https://community.mybb.com/user-84065.html) after he read that thread.
+Image Auto-Resizer was originally authored by [Laird](https://github.com/lairdshaw/) to be maintained by the unofficial [MyBB Group](https://mybb.group/), as inspired by [azalea4va](https://community.mybb.com/user-119243.html) in the MyBB Community Forums thread [Resize image attachments](https://community.mybb.com/thread-217961.html), and as suggested by [Eldenroot](https://community.mybb.com/user-84065.html) after he read that thread.